 Townhouse Community, Ithaca, NY 14850, USA

 The Townhouse Community is a great option for students who want the independence of apartment-style living, but also the convenience and support of living on campus.
-During academic year 2020 - 2021 the Townhouse Community is for first-year and transfer students.
-During 2021 - 2022 the Townhouse Community will also include sophomore students.
+During academic year 2022-2023 the Townhouse Community is for sophomores.

 The complex is made up of four-person and six-person townhouses, each featuring two or three double bedrooms, a large living room and kitchen, and a bathroom.
 Most are two-story; some are single level.

 Residents of the Townhouses have their own community-center building, a focal point of activities, programs, and socializing.
 They also are just across the street from Robert Purcell Community Center and have easy access to its facilities, including the Marketplace Eatery dining room and the Bear Necessities convenience store.

 Transfer students who live in the Townhouse Community are generally assigned to apartments with other new transfer students.

 - Located on North Campus

 - 4- and 6-person townhouse apartments, each with 2-3 double bedrooms, a large living room and kitchen, and a bathroom (residents pay a special Townhouse Double rate)

 - A community-center building with a TV/social lounge, study lounge, piano, kitchen, and laundry facilities